Installation and configuration

 - Log in to https://console.aws.amazon.com/ with your credentials.
 Then search for the SNS service.
 You will see this screen:

-The system will auto approve the pending verification.
+The system will auto approve it and change it to "Confirmed".
 It may take a while.
-Click on Subscriptions to see it:
+On the left side menu click Subscriptions to see it:

 - Now go to the Amazon SES service (console).